Compressed-air vehicle: Compressed-air tanks and collision safety

 The tanks must be designed to safety standards appropriate for a pressure vessel, such as ISO 11439.

 The pressure vessels or air storage tanks that can be used in compressed-air vehicles can be made for low pressure (9 atm) or high (more than 240 atm), and can be made of composite materials like thermoplastic and fiber-reinforced thermoplastics, that means that the price can drop by using recycled or biobased thermoplastics using rotational molding and they are much lighter than lithium-ion batteries and 70% lighter compared to steel tanks, also they have more lifespan and don't need much maintenance.

 To reduce vehicle weight further the air tanks can be used as structural storage so the tank is the main part of the vehicle chassis while using appropriate impact isolation, however fiber reinforced thermoplastic tanks only have ruptures in case of collision and don't explode.
 Some advances in pressure vessels for vehicles have been developed for hydrogen vehicles with high compression pressure vessels.
 Automobile designer Hyundai states:Hydrogen tanks require ‘High Strength’ to prevent rupture and ‘High Stiffness’ for durability.
 Strength is defined as the level of resistance to an influence of an external force.
 Stiffness is the level of resistance maintaining its original shape.
 The carbon fiber materials used in making hydrogen fuel tanks is as light as a plastic but has six and four times the strength and stiffness of steel, respectively.
 “When a bullet penetrates a hydrogen tank, it does not explode.
 Instead, hydrogen leaks out through the bullet hole.
 In a standard collision test, not even a tiny amount of hydrogen was detected because none had leaked out.

 Compressed-air production, storage and energy efficiency and density

 Compressed air has a low energy density, however near-isothermal compressed air storage ICAES can reach 3.6 MJ/m^{3} and has almost four times the energy density of lithium-ion batteries with 2.7 MJ/kg.

-Compressed air can be produced by attaching an air compressor or hydraulic pump to a wind turbine or using river, tidal, wave hydropower turbine with only a conversion from mechanical to pneumatic energy, eliminating electricity from the loop which gives higher efficiency overall.
+Compressed air can be produced by attaching an air compressor or hydraulic pump to a wind turbine or by using a river, tidal, or wave hydropower turbine with only a conversion from mechanical to pneumatic energy, eliminating electricity from the loop, which gives higher efficiency overall.

 Additionally, there is the possibility of using thermal energy with a parabolic or Fresnel lens solar concentrator to power a thermal Stirling engine to move the compressor or pump, as solar-powered Stirling engines are more efficient than solar steam and photovoltaic.